The Miniature Bull Terrier Shop

 |Common health issues||Patellar Luxation (dislocation of the kneecap), Kidney Problems, Lens Luxation, Heart Problems, Deafness|

-These doggies, although their ancestors may have been developed for fighting, actually make delightful family pets.
+These dogs, although their ancestors may have been developed for fighting, actually make delightful family pets.
 They are highly intelligent and need lots of daily mental stimulation to keep them from getting bored.
 Their strong sense of humour will have you rolling around on the floor in fits of laughter!
 As these guys have Terrier in them they tend to be fairly stubborn, meaning they're not necessarily the best option for first time owners.
 They require a lot of training and need to be taught their place in the pack!
-Because they love their ‘hoomans’ so much, they don’t do well on their own for long periods of time as this can lead to separation anxiety.
+Because they love their humans so much, they don’t do well on their own for long periods of time as this can lead to separation anxiety.
 This means they need someone to be home with them most of the day.
-However, with the right family, they make fantastic pets.